flumedb/aligned-block-file/README.md

 read a UInt32BE from the file. (`cb` may be sync, if the buffer is already in cache)

+### abf.readUInt48BE (start, cb)

+read a UInt48BE from the file. (`cb` may be sync, if the buffer is already in cache)

+### abf.readUInt64BE (start, cb)

+read a UInt64BE from the file, since javascript numbers are restricted to double this will only set the first 53 bits.
+Take care with your 53 bit int! if you use bitwise operations it will collapse back to 32 bit, you need to use `*2` instead of `<< 1`, etc.
+(`cb` may be sync, if the buffer is already in cache)

 ### abf.size

 an observable of the files size.